-The agreement provides for a severance payment in the event of termination without cause based on a notice period equal to twelve months, plus four weeks per completed year of service from June 1, 2023 up to a maximum of 18 months.
-The amount of severance payable to Mr. Tsang with respect to the notice period would be based on his current salary, plus the average of his last three years' annual bonus payments.
+In the event of termination without cause, the agreement provides for a severance payment of 12 months plus four weeks per completed year of service from June 1, 2023 up to a maximum of 18 months.
+The amount of severance payable to Mr. Tsang would be based on his current salary, plus the average of his last three years' annual bonus payments.
 The agreement also contains non-competition, mitigation and confidentiality provisions binding on Mr. Tsang.
 The agreement does not contain any provision for additional payments upon a change of control.

-The estimated incremental payments to Mr. Tsang that would have been triggered had he been terminated without cause on November 30, 2023 would have \$0.
+The estimated incremental payments to Mr. Tsang that would have been triggered had he been terminated without cause on November 30, 2024 would have \$549,467.